ninahonyango/VAPT/README.md

 - nmap -sV 192.168.56.102

--sV: Enables version detection to determine what service/version is running on each open port.
+The sV flag enables version detection to determine what service/version is running on each open port.

 ![Screenshot On A Detailed Scan To Detect Service & Version](images/servicedetection.png)

-The scan results:
+Scan Result:

 #### 📝 Open Ports and Service Analysis: